Portuguese Marine Corps: 1960–present

-Adoption of the beret

 Following Royal Marines Commandos tradition, those first cadres adopted the green beret—worn pulled to the right with the bronze-shield (Globe and Laurel) badge above the left eye—to signify commando qualification.
 However, Portugal's airborne forces (Paratroopers' Regiment), who were the first Portuguese to wear any beret (a dark-forest green) starting in 1956, already used green headgear.
 To avoid confusion, the Fuzileiros chose a distinct dark navy-blue beret.

 The starting the formation of the Elite Navy Commando Force Fuzileiros.
 The Fuzileiros were created in 1961 as counter-guerrilla navy special forces, corresponding to the Portuguese Navy's need to have units specially adapted to this type of warfare, which it had to face within the scope of the Overseas War, which began in 1961.
 With the beginning of the Portuguese Colonial War.
 Besides the Marines School (Escola de Fuzileiros), two types of operational marine units were created at that time, these being the detachments of special marines (DFE, destacamentos de fuzileiros especiais) and the companies of marines (CF, companhias de fuzileiros).
 While the DFE were designed to operate as Marine Raiders units, the CF were focused in the naval patrolling and in the defense of naval ships and facilities.
 During this war, and up to 1975, more than 14,000 marines fought in Portuguese Guinea, Angola and Mozambique.